Rish-10/password-generator/README.md

 # password-generator
-This is my own completely self-built, reliable password generator, created entirely on my own.
+This is my completely self-built, reliable password generator, created entirely on my own.

 I have included the ability to modify the parameters of the password, such as the length and type of characters used.
 I also added an extra layer of randomisation by mixing the order of characters in the list after the parameters are chosen.